lab1092/blender-manual_ja/manual/materials/nodes/types/input.rst

 The specularity color is the color that shines under intense light.

 For example, consider the mini-map to the right.
-The base color, a dark blue, is connected from an RGB color generator node to the :guilabel:`Color` input socket.
+The base color, a dark blue, is connected from an RGB color generator node to the *Color* input socket.
-The specular color, yellow, is connected to the :guilabel:`Spec` input.
+The specular color, yellow, is connected to the *Spec* input.
-Under :guilabel:`Normal` lighting conditions on a flat surface, this material will produce a deep blue color and, as you approach a spot perpendicular to the light, you will see the yellow specular color mix in.
+Under *Normal* lighting conditions on a flat surface, this material will produce a deep blue color and, as you approach a spot perpendicular to the light, you will see the yellow specular color mix in.

 .. note:: Enable Spec

    To see specularity, you have to enable it by clicking the blue Spec button located just below the material color swatch in the node.

 Extended Material Node